Diabetes

 Diabetes III: Giving an Insulin Shot to a Fractious Pet

-Blood sugar levels are controlled, in part, by insulin.
+Blood sugar levels are controlled, in part, by a replaceable hormone called insulin.
 Insulin is produced by the pancreas, a small organ located in the abdomen.
 Insulin is made by the pancreatic islet cells (also called the beta cells), then secreted into the blood, where it travels throughout the body and helps regulate blood sugar.
 Insulin also plays an important role in the body’s ability to use and store glucose.

 The body’s cells use glucose as energy.
 Glucose circulates in the blood and is available to all the cells as a source of energy.
 In order to be used for energy, glucose must get inside the cell.
 Insulin allows glucose to pass from the blood into the cell.
 Insulin attaches to receptors on the cell, then glucose can enter the cell.
 Its like a key to a door.
 Insulin is the key, and it must attach to the cell before glucose can get through the door and into the cell.